 Make a small hole in the center of the circle.
 You should make sure the hole is large enough to accommodate the standard jigsaw knife.
 I use a 1/2″ drill to fit the blades.

 Make a mounting hole in the doubled panel.
-A jigsaw is the best tool for this task.
-Follow the circle line.
+A jigsaw is the best tool for this task, and with that, you have the woofer opening.

 For a subwoofer terminal, make a small hole in your back panel

-This saves time and allows me to wait for the panels to dry before I mount the terminal.
+This saves time and allows me to wait for the panels to dry before I mount the terminal cup.
 Once you have the terminal hole ready, don’t mount it yet.
 You will cover the box with carpet after you finish covering it.

 All panels should be mounted together